Who are Pennytel?

 Are Pennytel plans postpaid, prepaid, or both?

-Pennytel offer five postpaid month-to-month mobile plans.
+Pennytel offer seven postpaid month-to-month mobile plans.
 These are SIM Only no lock-in contract plans that don’t require you to purchase a phone from Pennytel — bring your own phone and plug in the Pennytel SIM.
 If you’re one of the many Australians who want a prepaid plan, you’ll have to look elsewhere.
 Prepaid plans make up 45% of all mobile connections in Australia — the most popular single plan type — and so this reduces Pennytel’s value a bit.